Changing the Narrative

 In Hawai'i, there are 298,000 Native Hawaiians representing 21% of the population.
 Nationally, there are more than 560,000 Native Hawaiians.
 By 2060, the Native Hawaiian population in Hawai'i is projected to reach 675,000, matching the estimated population in 1778 when Captain James Cook arrived on the islands.

 Most federally recognized tribal governments do not operate casinos.

 And only those located near large population centers are highly profitable.
 More than three-fourths of all tribal governments operating casinos use the revenue to fund services for tribal members or fund basic government.

 There are more Native Americans in elected positions in the U.S. government than ever before.

-In 2018, two Native American women were elected to the House of Representatives (from New Mexico and Kansas), doubling the number of Native Americans in Congress.
-That year, 103 Native candidates ran for office; at least 60 won.
+In 2018, two Native American women were elected to the House of Representatives (from New Mexico and Kansas).
+Then, in 2020, six Indigenous people were elected to the House of Representatives, tripling the number of Native Americans in Congress.
+This year, 114 Native candidates ran for office; at least 65 won.